johndunne2019/pands-project/README.md

 I used the pandas library in my analysis of the Fisher's Iris data set.
 Some of the functions I used within the pandas library in my analysis of the data set included:

-* pandas.read to read in the csv file from my repository
+* pandas.read to read in the csv file from my repository.
-* Dataframe.describe() to output a summary of the data set to the user
+* Dataframe.describe() to output a summary of the data set to the user.
 * Dataframe.head() and dataframe.tail() to output the first ten rows and last ten rows of the data set.
 * Dataframe.shape within pandas used to print the number of rows and columns in the data set.